 All of The County’s conservation areas welcome dogs, so long as they’re kept on-leash and cleaned up after.
 Massassauga Point winds through an old quarry and hickory woods, providing views of the bay.
 Little Bluff has trails winding through sparse woods, leading to cliffs with dramatic views, and a stony beach.
-Macaulay Mountain has more challenging terrain, with hilly trails, and Beaver Meadow has some straightforward nature trails.
-Harry Smith has a small pond and an old sawmill, as well as picnic tables.
+Macaulay Mountain has more challenging terrain, with hilly trails.

 On the South Shore, the National Wildlife Area welcomes dogs on-leash.
 The area is a mix of marsh, woods and grasslands, with several abandoned buildings and a heritage lighthouse.
 It’s a popular site with birdwatchers.

 There’s lots to sniff on the Millennium Trail, a former railway bed that runs from Picton to Carrying Place.
 The trail has been refurbished from end to end, providing a smooth path shaded by sumac and buckthorn.
 The trail shares space with the ATVs, walkers, runners, cyclists, skiers, snowshoers and the occasional golf cart or horse.